MoserMichael/MoserMichael/README.md

 [About this page](https://github.com/MoserMichael/MoserMichael/blob/master/ABOUT.md) generated at:
-Fri Mar 10 00:52:03 UTC 2023
+Sat Mar 11 00:43:42 UTC 2023

 <pre>

  _______________________________________
-/ You will meet an important person who \
+/ You feel a whole lot more like you do \
-\ will help you advance professionally. /
+\ now than you did when you used to.    /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______
             (__)\       )\/\
              :) ||----w |
                 ||     ||
-nltk score: 54 '(from -100..100) state: 'good' eye: oo tongue: :)
+nltk score: 42 '(from -100..100) state: 'good' eye: oo tongue: :)

 </pre>